f0lg0/ThePandemicHack/README.md

 The code will generate a file called "social-net.json" and eventually "[PLOT]social-net.json" if you decide to run the convert_data function when prompted to do so, which re-organizes your newly created JSON network for plotting.
 The plot.js file works with this kind of format.

-These files represent the network of individuals with thei respective edges.
-The "PLOT" is just the more polished data set for plotting.
+These files represent the network of individuals with their respective edges.
+The "PLOT" is just a more polished data set for plotting.
 Note that the visualization on the landing page is pretty simple.
 Nothing really fancy going on there.
+I'm very new to web development!

 ### Notes